Deraj21/tank-tactics-game/Discord.md

 ## List of Commands
 ### Admin Only
-- `!give-tokens`: give each living player a new action token, players with 3 or more votes from the jury get an extra token
+- `!daily-tokens`: give each living player a new action token, players with 3 or more votes from the jury get an extra token
 <!-- - `!add-player <user_name>`: add player with `user_name` to the game -->
 - `!start-game`: starts the game; board is displayed
 <!-- - `!end-game`: ends the current game; new game is ready to accept new players -->